 Pick your favorite idea, close your eyes, and we will vote.

-After students vote, take the next few minutes to create a musical experience to “I’ve Been Working on the Railroad” with the entire class.
+After students vote, take the next few minutes to create a musical experience to “Rock Island Line” with the entire class.

 The whole class showed the meter using two different timbres of instruments for the strong and weak beats.